8ko/dcit26-compilation/README.md

 * activities 4, 5, and 6 were not written in snack.

 ## Members (BSCS 3‐4)
-* Singson, Grace Pauline
+* Singson, Grace Pauline O.
-* Legaspi, Vincent
+* Legaspi, Vincent B.
-* Villareal, Ralph Samuel
+* Villareal, Ralph Samuel D.